KevinAst/visualize-it/docs/visualize-it.md

 - `tabId` a globally unique key, identifying the tab in question.
-  Typically a federated namespace is employed to insure this key is globally unique (ex: compLibName-comp, or systemName-view, etc.).
+  Typically a federated namespace is employed to insure this key is globally unique (ex: compLibName/comp, or systemName/view, etc.).

 - `tabName` the name displayed in the tab.